 In what ways do you think the PhD experience can be re-imagined with the Public Scholars Initiative?

 The PSI supports aspects of research in which I might otherwise be unable to engage and provides a strong network of scholars who are passionate about making a significant positive social contribution while pursuing doctoral education.
-Therefore, the PhD is being reimagined: the processes, training, opportunities, and outcomes are no longer restricted to academia.
+Therefore, the PhD is being reimagined: the processes, training, opportunities, and outcomes are no longer restricted to a single stream within academia.
 There is a new emphasis: the public good.
 I am excited to be part of this reimagining, and to learn from and with PSI colleagues about creative and innovative ways that knowledge and conceptual frameworks can be built and articulated such that they impact society.

 How do you envision connecting your PhD work with broader career possibilities?